jkpieterse/VBAFormattedRichTextBox/README.md

 (c) 2026, Copyright JKP Application Development Services, all rights reserved

-An all-VBA rich text box look-alike for MSForms `UserForm`s.
+An all-VBA rich text box look-alike for MSForms `UserForms`.
 It renders formatted text with dynamic `Label` controls and uses a temporary `TextBox` for editing, so it does not require an external RichEdit or ActiveX control.